Find a provider that meets your needs

 • Skin discoloration (hyperpigmentation)

-Risk factors for developing primary biliary cirrhosis include:
+We don’t know what causes PBC.
+Risk factors for developing it include:

 • Gender: Female

-• People who suffer from autoimmune conditions, such as, rheumatoid arthritis or autoimmune thyroiditis
+• If you have other autoimmune conditions, like rheumatoid arthritis or autoimmune thyroiditis

 Prevention

-PBC cannot be prevented but early treatment does delay disease progression.
+PBC cannot be prevented, but you can delay disease progression with early treatment.